recroot89/test-rails/README.md

 `cd test-rails`

-2. Install and run the app
+2. Install and run the app (Docker used)

 `make app-install`